rosettatype/hyperglot/README.md

 1. A list of codepoints is obtained from a font.
 2. The database can be accessed in two modes:

-   - By default combinations of a base character with marks are required as single code point where this exists (e.g. encoded `ä`), codepoints for base characters and combining mark characters (e.g. `a` and combining `¨`) from these combinations are also required.
+   - By default combinations of a base character with marks are required as single code point where this exists (e.g. encoded `ä`), codepoints for base characters and combining mark characters (e.g. `a` and combining `¨`) from these combinations are not required unless the combination has no encoded form or the `--marks` flag is used.
-   - Using the `decomposed` flag fonts are required to contain the base character and combining marks for a language (e.g. languages with `ä` will match for fonts that only have `a` and combining `¨` but not `ä` as encoded glyph).
+   - Using the `--decomposed` flag fonts are required to contain the base character and combining marks for a language (e.g. languages with `ä` will match for fonts that only have `a` and combining `¨` but not `ä` as encoded glyph).

-3. Specified `validity` level is used to filter out language entries according to a user’s preference.
+3. Specified `validity` level is used to filter out language entries with a lower (meaning, more uncertain) validity.
-4. If requested, `base` and `aux` (auxiliary) lists of codepoints are combined to achieve more strict criteria by using the `--support` option. `marks` are always required, if set in the data.
+4. If requested, `base` and `aux` (auxiliary) lists of codepoints are combined to achieve more strict criteria by using the `--support` option.
+The `marks` in the data are required based on the `--decomposed` and `--marks` flags.
+Marks that only appear in `aux` characters will not be required for `base` validity.
-5. When detecting language support (default), code points from **all** primary orthographies for a given language are combined (need to be included to detect support of the language).
+5. When detecting language support, code points for **any** primary orthography for a given language are considered.
 Orthographies with `historical` and `secondary` status are ignored.
+If multiple orthographies have the `preferred_as_group` value they are considered as one orthography even if including several scripts.
 6. When detecting orthography support, use `--include-all-orthographies`, all orthographies for a given language are checked individually.
 Orthographies with `secondary` status are included.
 Orthographies with `historical` status are ignored.
 7. If the list of code points in the font includes all code points from the list of codepoints from points 5 or 6, the font is considered to support this language/orthography.
-In listings these are grouped by scripts.
+Additionally, joining behaviour and mark attachment is validated and a language/orthography is only considered supported if the font shapes these correctly.
+In listings the supported languages are grouped by scripts.

 The language-orthography combination means that a language that has multiple orthographies using different scripts (e.g., Serbian or Japanese) is listed under all of these scripts in the tools’ output.